mohammadrezashahsavari/Medical-Image-Translation-GANs/README.md

 This repository contains the following models, each located in its own directory:

 * **CycleGAN (2D & 3D)**: For unpaired image-to-image translation, ideal for datasets where a direct correspondence between source (e.g., US) and target (e.g., MRI) images is not available.
+This model is implemented using a ResNet-based generator and a PatchGAN discriminator.
 * **Pix2Pix (2D)**: For paired image-to-image translation, which requires datasets where each source image has a corresponding target image.
 * **UNet & Encoder-Decoder (3D)**: Architectures commonly used for image segmentation and translation tasks in 3D medical imaging.